 When looking back on history it’s as though we never existed yet you find clues that we had existed and in fact, have continually had our presence erased.
 I knew that if we wanted to be remembered for those like us in the future we would have to do it ourselves.

 They also mention the question about taking up space online.
 Most of the internet real estate is not designed by Black Trans people.
 Their aim is to create an easy-to-find set of sites that have been built from the ground up for us rather than using a predesigned system that didn’t have us in mind, and this is how the “.com Series” was born.
 Each work was an attempt to archive Black Trans people from a Black Trans perspective working alongside each other and letting us create the process of archiving.

 At the same time, they follow, It was very hard to figure out what about ourselves we want to archive in the present but I am hoping as the series expands there will be possible to discover the ways in which we can record our lives for the future generation of Black Trans people.

-Talking about the impact the digital and Internet realms have on Black Trans people, Danielle is clear: Just for me personally, the internet has been an extremely formative place for me.
-Like many others, I discovered transness (at the time I didn’t know the vocabulary) on a variety of forums and tumbler pages.
+Talking about the impact the digital and Internet realms have on Black Trans people, Danielle is clear: Just for me personally, the Internet has been an extremely formative place for me.
+Like many others, I discovered transness (at the time I didn’t know the vocabulary) on various forums and tumblr pages.
 A Lot of these let me understand that it was possible to live a life as a trans person and that it had been done many times before.
-At that moment I started to slowly move towards it.
+At that moment I started to move towards it slowly.
 However, I was too scared to move towards it physically and instead found places in games to try out things.